machinat/sociably/website/docs/using-states.md

 #### Cancel Updating

 The new value is compared with the old value using `===`.
-If the same value is retruned, no saving action will be made.
+If the same value is returned, no saving action will be made.
 For example, this updating call is NOT going to work:

 ```js